Appointment scheduling model in healthcare using clustering algorithms: Related Works

 \section{Related Works}

-There has been significant research in advantage of machine learning development in healthcare systems.
-Reducing medical costs, improving disease diagnostics, hospital appointment scheduling, and medical research initiatives are the possible impacts of machine learning techniques on improving the healthcare systems.
+There has been significant research on the advantages of machine learning development in healthcare systems.
+Reducing medical costs, improving disease diagnostics, hospital appointment scheduling, and medical research initiatives are the possible impacts of machine learning techniques on improving healthcare systems.